matai-2020/kim-WD09/README.md

 - View site locally in `http://localhost:8000/`

-- Open code editor such as VS Code.
+- Open code editor such as VS Code, and start coding.

 ## Gatsby Styling